aloicerains/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Script displays content of /etc/passwd file
 4. Display the content of two files
 5. Display the 10 last lines of /etc/passwd file
+6. Display the first 10 lines of the file